gSchool/mcsp-unit-oop/01-object-oriented-programming/09-oop-checkpoint.md

 ## !question

-If a child class override a method from a parent class, the function parameters should have the same number of parameters, with the same data types
+If a child class overrides a method from a parent class, the function should have the same number of parameters, with the same data types

 ## !end-question